Redline (bicycle brand)

-Redline Bicycles is an American company offering BMX, freestyle, cyclocross, mountain (MTB), and road bicycles and components that is currently owned and operated by Regent, L.P.
+Redline Bicycles is an American company offering BMX, freestyle, cyclocross, mountain (MTB), and road bicycles and components.
+It is currently owned and operated by Regent, L.P.
 It also owns and operates a clothing line and five race teams.
 Redline is predominantly known for its long heritage in BMX racing.
 It is often referred to as the original BMX bicycle manufacturer having innovated many revolutionary components for the sport such as tubular chromoly forks and cranks.